semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 # Rule board

-The Rule Board is a visual representation of the rules that Semgrep App uses to scan code.
+The Rule Board is a visual representation of the rules that Semgrep Code uses for scanning.
 Rules can be organized in rulesets.
 Rulesets are rules related through a programming language, OWASP category, or framework.

-Rules and rulesets are displayed as **cards**.
+Rules and rulesets are displayed as **cards** in Semgrep Cloud Platform.
 Group cards by dragging and dropping cards into the columns.
 Columns represent the actions undertaken in response to findings from that rule or ruleset.

 The columns and their corresonding actions are:

 <dl>
     <dt>Monitor</dt>
-    <dd>Rules that display findings only on Semgrep App.</dd>
+    <dd>Rules that display findings only in Semgrep Cloud Platform.</dd>
     <dt>Comment</dt>
     <dd>Rules that display findings to developers through PR or MRs.</dd>
     <dt>Block</dt>
-    <dd>Rules that block merges and commits, in addition to showing findings in Semgrep App and PRs or MRs.</dd>
+    <dd>Rules that block merges and commits, in addition to showing findings in Semgrep Cloud Platform and PRs or MRs.</dd>
 </dl>

 ![Screenshot of the default state of the rule board](/img/rule-board.png)

-Semgrep App is  pre-configured to use the `default` ruleset.
+Semgrep Code is pre-configured to use the `default` ruleset.
 The `default` ruleset scans for security vulnerabilities in common programming languages and frameworks.

-Semgrep App detects the framework and language when scanning a project and only runs rules relevant for that framework and language.
+Semgrep Code detects the framework and language when scanning a project and only runs rules relevant for that framework and language.

 ## Adding rules or rulesets